Hello, my name is Kevin Small. I am presently a Research Scientist at

 Machine Learning Group

 at Tufts University.
-In 2009, I
+Even before that (in 2009), I

 finished my Ph.D. with a dissertation titled "Interactive Learning Protocols for